Cherry Tree in the news

 Monaville was originally called Vanceville.
 “The name was believed to have been changed to Monaville in honor of Mona Wilkinson, the daughter of a prominent coal mining official.
 The Logan Mining Company operated a coal mine here and the name Mona Mine appears on a 1918 photo of the coal tipple.” — Wikipedia If you

 Logan, WV 1952 Centennial Celebration Souvenir Photographs by Don Freeman Special thanks to Deborah Durham, Director of the Museum in the Park, and Ralph H. McNeely for sharing the photos contained in this album.
 If you can identify anyone unnamed in these photos, please leave a comment.
-More 1952 Centennial Parade Photos courtesy of David
+If you commented on an image and don’t

 Logan, WV 1952 Centennial Celebration Photos Read More »